-The “Builder” programmes are to put something new in place, either a partnership or a strategy.
+The “Builder” programme is to put something new in place, either a partnership or a strategy.

 The “Review” programmes look at what has gone before and this will help to refine, direct and re-energise.

-After 20 years working in and around business partnerships, including starting a local town centre partnership from scratch to being CEO of the Association for Town and City Management (ATCM), Martin Blackwell is able to share his experience and expertise in support those looking to grow business either by setting up a new group or building on an existing one.
+After 25 years working in and around business partnerships, including starting a local town centre partnership from scratch to being CEO of the Association for Town and City Management (ATCM), Martin Blackwell is able to share his experience and expertise in support those looking to grow business either by setting up a new initiative or building on an existing one.

 From LinkedIn Endorsements